La’o Hamutuk

 Philippines, 2007-8

 One of the most high-profile private sector corruption cases in 2007/8 involved the National Broadband Network (NBN) project.
 The NBN deal involved contracting a China-based telecommunications company to set up a broadband network connecting government offices throughout the country.
-It was just one of many investments, however, that were agreed in a July 2006 memorandum of understanding between the (Philippine) Department of Trade and Industry and Zhong Xing Telecommunications Equipment International Investment Ltd (ZTE).
 On 21 April 2007 the US$329.5 million NBN contract was signed between the Department of Transportation and Communications and ZTE, funded by the Export-Import Bank of China.

 Controversy began to surface when Representative Carlos Padilla disclosed in a privilege speech on 29 August 2007 that the then chairman of the Commission on Elections, Benjamin Abalos, had allegedly served as a broker for the Chinese company, playing golf and meeting with ZTE executives several weeks before the NBN contract was signed in China.
 Abalos admitted to travelling to China and playing golf, but he denied playing middleman for the firm. ...

 In the meantime, the fallout from this case has been dramatic.
 In recognition of the growing public unease, in September 2007 the president set up the Chinese Projects Oversight Panel to oversee Chinese projects.
 Nevertheless, in February 2008, former Senator Jovito Salonga filed a criminal complaint against the president in relation to her involvement in the case.
-This was only weeks after Macapagal-Arroyo had faced calls for her resignation, following testimony before the Senate that ‘implicated former and current senior officials’.
 In response, in February 2008, the president halted all ‘fresh borrowings from China and other lenders of big infrastructure projects’.
 As a result, alternative sources of funding would have to be sought for the eleven outstanding projects for which no contract had yet been signed.

 This case illustrates how the involvement of foreign companies, often supported by state loans and guarantees, can pose substantial corruption risks.
 Although it is encouraging that the Philippines has conducted extensive investigations into the allegations of bribery, it is disconcerting that the company at the centre of this debacle has not been held accountable for its part in the activities.
 When funding is sought from abroad and foreign companies are used in contracts, this apparently decreases the Philippines’ ability to manage its affairs openly and transparently.
 (Transparency International Global Corruption Report 2009)